 What to Expect

-Your doctor will want to know as much as she can about how your constipation is affecting you.
-In addition to getting your family and medical history, she may ask you:
+Your doctor will want to know as much as they can about how your constipation is affecting you.
+In addition to getting your family and medical history, they may ask you:

 - When your symptoms started and how long they’ve been going on